lordofkillz/DarkFusion/installer/README.md

 **[Download DarkFusionSetup.exe](https://github.com/lordofkillz/DarkFusion/releases/latest/download/DarkFusionSetup.exe)**,
 open it, choose a new writable folder, and click **Install**.
-Setup downloads the application/runtime automatically, checks the files, installs them and creates your selected shortcuts.
+Setup downloads the application/runtime and the SAM3/GroundingDINO model bundle automatically, checks the files, installs them and creates your selected shortcuts.
 You only need to download the EXE yourself.
 When setup finishes, click **Open DarkFusion** to launch the app immediately.
 The Start menu shortcut is selected by default; a desktop shortcut is optional.

-Allow approximately 25 GB free during setup and an internet connection for the 6.3 GB download.
-The installed application/runtime occupy about 11 GB.
+Allow approximately 35 GB free during setup and an internet connection for the combined 10.2 GB download.
+The installed application, runtime, and models occupy about 15.2 GB.
+The model checkpoints are installed in `<installation folder>\app\UltraDarkFusion\Sam`; no manual model download or folder copying is needed.
 Download progress appears in the window.
 Run setup again after an interrupted download to resume it.
 Download files are removed after installation succeeds.

 The [Python installation method](../README.md#python-installation) remains